Rapeti-Saikumar1999/FetchGitHubRepositories/README.md

 I recommend to use "johnpapa" as the github user name for better understanding the functionalities.

 ## Note:
-In somecases you wont see the description and topics after fetching the repo's of a particular user, because of the user haven't provided topics and description for the particular repository.
+In somecases you wont see the description and topics for some of the repo's, because the user haven't provided topics and description for the particular repository.